bicCluster/learning-cluster/README.md

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>

 Ambari is a automatical deploy system for Hadoop.
-[Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf).
+[Link to installation](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/bk_ambari-installation-20161128.pdf).

-For setup, configure and deploy parts, you may also refer to [This](http://blog.phaisarn.com/node/1391) and [This](https://hadoopjournal.wordpress.com/2015/08/09/hortonworks-hadoop-installation-using-apache-ambari-on-centos6/).
+To setup, configure and deploy parts, you may also refer to [This](http://blog.phaisarn.com/node/1391) and [This](https://hadoopjournal.wordpress.com/2015/08/09/hortonworks-hadoop-installation-using-apache-ambari-on-centos6/).

+### Installation process overview

+1. Set up environment: [manual](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/bk_ambari-installation-20161128.pdf) section 1.4

+2. Install ambari-server on master: [manual](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/bk_ambari-installation-20161128.pdf) section 2.1.6

+3. Configure cluster through web UI: [manual](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/bk_ambari-installation-20161128.pdf) section 3

+   (You may encounter some warnings when verifying system, execute required command and rerun checks.
+Be sure to modify hosts on each machine.)

 ### Tips
 * Go through the “Getting Ready” section to check and configure if you could meet with the basic environment requirements.
 Take care of part 1.4.